 The WGU General Education Social Science team is marking Women's History Month 2014 with a four-week series of presentations and panel discussions, and you're invited!
 Panels will cover a wide range of topics—from The Hunger Games to 17th-century sonnets, from African-American women who made America great to women in science,

-As you know, WGU’s faculty—its student mentors and course mentors especially—are one of the major things that make earning your WGU degree online such a rewarding, personalized experience.
+As you know, WGU’s faculty—its program mentors and course instructor especially—are one of the major things that make earning your WGU degree online such a rewarding, personalized experience.
 January is National Mentoring Month, and we’ve been taking the opportunity to dive into what makes a mentor such a valuable part

 Readers of this blog who attend WGU know that, as an online university student, you spend most of your study time on the Internet.
 And even non-student readers of this blog know that "Internet” and "cute pictures of baby animals” go hand in hand.
 The Atlantic reports on a new

 We all know that knowledge is power.
 In an economy where competition for jobs is tough and advanced degrees can give you the edge, you might even say that education gives you a superpower.
 Just for fun, we recently asked WGU’s Facebook fans what superpowers WGU’s mascot Sage the Night

 The capstone project.
 It’s the culmination of a WGU student’s hard work throughout the terms of their online degree program.
 It represents all their program’s competencies, rolled into one final demonstration of just how much they’ve learned.
 Capstones showcase our students’ best work, and with student permission they are archived